VegaStack/engg-producthunt-scraper/README.md

 ### Step 2: Start Scraping
-1. Click the ProductHunt Scrapper icon in your Chrome toolbar
+1. Click the ProductHunt Scraper icon in your Chrome toolbar
 2. Click **"Start Extracting Products"** button
 3. The extension will automatically:
    - Scroll down to load all products